pankajnelsontirkey/restapi-final-poc/README.md

 # restapi-final-poc
 Rest API built on node, express, mongodb written in typescript

-# run "npm install" to install dependencies
+run "npm install" to install dependencies

-# add .env file and add variables 'PORT' with your port & "DBA_DB_URI" with uri to your mongo server (local/cloud)
+add .env file and add variables 'PORT' with your port & "DBA_DB_URI" with uri to your mongo server (local/cloud)

-"npm run dev" to start server
+run "npm run dev" to start server